Oscar Linnér: Vendsyssel

+Petrolul Ploiești

+On 5 November 2024, Linnér joined Romanian Liga I club Petrolul Ploiești on a deal until June 2026.

+KTP

+On 2 July 2025, Linnér signed with KTP in Finnish Veikkausliiga for the remainder of the season.

 International career

-He made his debut for the Sweden national football team on 11 January 2019 in a friendly against Iceland, as a starter.
+Linnér made his debut for the Sweden national team on 11 January 2019 in a friendly against Iceland, as a starter.

 Personal life

 Oscar Linnér has a two-years-younger brother, Albin Linnér, who is also professional footballer.